VW10: 24 Nov. – 15 Dec.

 We have a day set aside to attend to laundry, explore the reserve surrounding the Swadini Resort and to take part in additional activities available at and from the resort.
 Activities include abseiling, kloofing, river rafting, boat rides and a number of easy hikes.
 (All additional activities for personal accounts)

 We depart for the Kruger National Park, arrive early afternoon and set up camp.
 The biodiversity of this jewel of wilderness area is spectacular.
 It is the ideal area for observing and studying most of the wildlife species Southern Africa has to offer.
+We will spend a morning visiting with a local ecologist to learn more about ecology, park management and wildlife poaching.
 Park facilities include public telephones, a bank, a shop, restaurants and a laundry.

 Day 22: Departure

 We depart for Johannesburg’s OR Tambo International Airport, in time for your flight home.
 The group will be dropped off at the airport in the early afternoon.
-Note: Most flights to the USA and Europe depart in the early evening.
+Note: Most flights to the USA, Europe and Australia depart in the early evening.

 - Airport transfers as stated